 Junket operators, who organize tours, or junkets, for high-end patrons to casinos in Macau, will be responsible for a portion of our gaming revenues in Macau.
 With the rise in gaming in Macau, the competition for relationships with junket operators has increased.
 While we do not have any current relationships with junket operators.
 PBL has sales and marketing staff in Thailand, Hong Kong, China, Taiwan, Malaysia, Indonesia, Singapore and Macau devoted to attracting junket business to PBL's existing casinos, Crown Casino Melbourne and Burswood Casino.
 There can be no assurance that we will be able to utilize PBL's relationships with regional junket operators or develop other relationships with junket operators.
-If we are unable to utilize and develop relationships with junket operators, our ability to grow our gaming revenues will be hampered and we will have to seek alternative ways to develop relationships with high-end patrons, which may not be as profitable as relationships developed through junket operators.
+If we are unable to utilize and develop relationships with junket operators, which may not be as profitable as relationships developed through junket operators.